-Where population densities are low-like that in the municipality-the business case for traditional commercial development may not exist in many areas.
+Where population densities are low-like that in the Municipality of the County of Inverness-the business case for traditional commercial development may not exist in many areas.
 However, home-based businesses offer homeowners and tenants the opportunity to develop and grow small-scale businesses while also helping provide their communities and neighbourhoods with many of the necessary day-to-day services like childcare and personal services.
 Home-based businesses also provide the venue for artisans to perfect their craft and build a customer base.